Ex Machina (comics): Development

 According to Vaughan, "Ex Machina was about trying to make sense of the world after watching from the roof of my apartment in Brooklyn as these buildings fell, and trying to make sense of politics and this concept of heroism and whether that's a real thing or just something we impose on people.
 That was all born right out of that day".
 Vaughan has also said that the comic was "born out of my anger with what passes for our current political leadership (on both sides of the aisle)".
 Although the series explores real-world contemporary politics, Vaughan stated that he prefers not to discuss political themes overtly.

-The title of the comic comes from the Latin phrase deus ex machina, and is also a reference to Hundred's superhero persona, the Great Machine, in that he is now an 'ex-Machine'.
-In the first issue, Mitchell explains that he chose the name "Great Machine" based on a quote about society by Thomas Jefferson.
+The title of the comic comes from the Latin phrase deus ex machina, and is also a reference to Hundred's superhero persona, the Great Machine, which in the first issue, Mitchell explains that he chose the name "Great Machine" based on a quote about society by Thomas Jefferson.